grafana/explore-traces/docs/sources/get-started/index.md

 ### Use Root cause errors

-Selecting the **Root cause errors** tab shows an aggregated view of all of the traces that have errors in them.
+Select the **Root cause errors** tab for an aggregated view of all of the traces that have errors in them.
-To view additional details, you right-click on a line and select **HTTP Outgoing Request**.
+To view additional details, right-click on a line and select **HTTP Outgoing Request**.

 ![Contextual menu available in the Root cause errors tab](../images/explore-traces-errors-rcause-menu.png)

-Clicking on an entry opens up one of the individual traces used to construct that aggregate view so you can deep dive into a single example transaction.
+To examine a single example transaction, click on an entry to open one of the individual traces used to construct that aggregate view.

 ![Link to span data from Root cause errors](../images/explore-traces-errors-root-cause.png)